filwaitman/configparserplus/README.rst

 If you have to use .ini files on your projects you probably realized that the lack of a decent hierarchy between settings files just sucks.

-**configparserplus allows you to use `Jinja2 <http://jinja.pocoo.org/>`_ on your .ini files** so you don't need to ctrl-C, ctrl-V your settings in your N config files.
+**configparserplus allows you to use Jinja2 templating language on your .ini files** so you don't need to ctrl-C, ctrl-V your settings in your N config files.
 Seriously, never do it again.
 Just.
 Never.

 Installation: